Cape Point + Cape of Good Hope tour review (with Penguins!)

 Do you need to book the Cape Point Sightseeing Tour in advance?

-When you book through Viator, you can cancel or change the date of your booking up to 24 hours before the tour starts, so this is a safe bet if you’re keen to secure your place ahead of time.
+When you book through Viator, you can cancel or change the date of your booking up to 24 hours before the tour starts.
+This means you can grab your spot, risk-free!

 Are gratuities mandatory?

-South Africa does have a tipping culture but tipping at the end of a paid tour isn’t mandatory, though it is recommended.
+South Africa does have a tipping culture but it’s not mandatory.
 We loved our guide and were happy to tip after a great day out.
-I think we tipped about R100 each.
+I think we tipped about R50 each; roughly 10% of the price of the tour.

 Can I visit Boulders Beach, Cape Point, and the Cape of Good Hope on my own?